Professional Qualifications: Part 1 – Accounting

 American Institute of Certified Public Accountants (CPA)

-Certified Public Accountants are members of the AICPA however, they are licenced at the state level which means that there are different requirements for different states.
+Certified Public Accountants are licenced at the state level which means that there are different requirements for different states.

 Typically accountants that seek to be qualified as Chartered Accountants in Jamaica do the Uniform Certified Public Accountant Examination through a state that does not have the 150 credit hour requirement (UWI’s 3 year degree is less than 150 credit hours).
 Organisations such as CPA Tutors & Consultants prepare you for the examinations in as little as one year.